-Cuffing season is going strong and V-Day is just around the corner, which means, even though there are hundreds of amazing restaurants in Houston, thousands of couples nationwide are just so freaking tired of staring at their S.O. across the table while splitting mozzarella sticks discussing who will get the pasta and who will get the seafood so that they can split halfway through.
-I get it.
-I feel your pain.
+Even though there are hundreds of amazing restaurants in Houston, couples are just so freaking tired of staring at their S.O. across the table while splitting mozzarella sticks discussing who will get the pasta and who will get the seafood so that they can split halfway through.

 Let’s mix things up a bit, shall we?
 Last year, we gave you nine date ideas, and now we’re back with more.
 From wine tasting and jazz to beer games and rock climbing, there’s something for every type of couple here.
 Let me know if you try any of these out on Instagram or in the comments — or tell me what your favorite date night is!